wso2-extensions/identity-outbound-auth-hypr/docs/config.md

 # Configuring the HYPR Authenticator
 To use the HYPR authenticator with WSO2 Identity Server, first you need to configure  the authenticator with WSO2 Identity Server.
-The following steps provide instructions on how to configure the HYPR authenticator with WSO2 Identity Server using a sample app.
+See the instructions given below on how to configure the HYPR authenticator with WSO2 Identity Server using a sample app.

 In order to test the approach, First an end user account should be registered in the Application created via the